 The post-development conditions will include both uncontrolled direct runoff and controlled site flows.
 Flows from the building roof, which essentially covers most of the site area, will be directed to an internal SWM storage tank and controlled/pumped prior to being discharged into the municipal storm sewer in Laurier Avenue.
 The area in the front and sides of the proposed building will sheet drain uncontrolled towards the street, as there is no practical way to capture this drainage.
-This is similar to most new development in the downtown area.
+This is similar to most new developments in the downtown area.
+Given the depth of the lowest UG parking level, the weeping tile will need to be pumped.
+The pumps will require appropriate back-up power and will also act as the backflow prevention.